-Today, HRC released the following statement after the United Kingdom’s Foreign Office warned its LGBT citizens of the risks of traveling to North Carolina and Mississippi, which have enacted anti-LGBT laws.
+Today, the Human Rights Campaign, (HRC), the nation's largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, released the following statement after the United Kingdom’s Foreign Office warned its LGBT citizens of the risks of traveling to North Carolina and Mississippi, which have enacted anti-LGBT laws.
 The updated travel warning comes just ahead of President Obama’s planned visit to England.

 According to reports, the Foreign Office warns potential tourists that they should be wary of states that have passed new legislation targeting LGBT people.

 North Carolina’s H.B.
 2 has eliminated existing municipal non-discrimination protections for LGBT people and prevents such protections from being passed by cities in the future.
 In addition, the legislation prevents transgender students in public schools from using restrooms and other facilities consistent with their gender identity.
 It also compels the same type of discrimination against transgender people to take place in publicly-owned buildings, including in public universities, major airports, and convention centers.
 Further, HB 2 revokes the ability to sue under state employment non-discrimination law on the basis of any protected characteristic, including race, religion, national origin, and sex.

 North Carolina lawmakers passed the legislation in a hurried, single-day session, and Governor Pat McCrory quickly signed it into law in the dead of night.
 The discriminatory law is already facing a legal challenge, and North Carolina Attorney General Roy Cooper said he will refuse to defend it in court.